mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/editor/index.md

     Use the language `de.slisson.mps.conditionalEditor` from mps-extensions.

-!!! hint "I want to get the font of editor."
+!!! hint "I want to get the font of an editor."

     Use `jetbrains.mps.nodeEditor.EditorSettings#getDefaultEditorFont()`